Thursday, April 12, 2012

 Cook the diced onions with olive oil in the same skillet.
 Stir in the minced garlic and add salt and pepper.
 Add diced bell pepper.

-Cut the tomatoes into slices and add them over the onions in the skillet.
+Add sliced tomatoes over the onions in the skillet.
 Cover and cook.

 Serve with pork chop steak or sauted chicken.